Things to see and do - Northampton

 Eagle Drive GB - Northampton NN4 7HW

-Ideally located for business events in the East Midlands, this modern hotel in Northampton is just off junction 15 of the M1, and close to the A45.
-Following a GBP 2 million refurbishment programme, the Northampton Marriott Hotel offers a range of modern facilities in its guest rooms, conference rooms, and the restaurant, bar and lobb..
+Ideally located in the East Midlands, this modern, non-smoking hotel in Northampton is just off junction 15 of the M1, and close to the A45.
+It offers a range of modern facilities in its guest rooms, conference rooms, and the restaurant, bar and lobb..

-Personally run, former village pub and schoolhouse, with an open-fired lounge and a simple, linen-laid dining room.
-The set lunch and à la carte dinner menus are crafted from local produce and offer classical cooking with modern touches.
-Pleasant bed..
+Longstanding, personally run, former village pub and schoolhouse, with an open-fired lounge and a simple, linen-laid dining room.
+The set lunch and à la carte dinner menus offer classical French cooking with the occasional Mediterranean influence.
+Pl..

 Main St GB - NN6 8BU East Haddon

 Thatched honey-stone inn at the heart of an attractive village, boasting pretty gardens and a pleasing mix of exposed wood, brick and slate.
 Drinkers are welcome but it's the food that's the focus here, with a seasonal menu offering an eclectic mix o..